khoitnm/language-note/README.md

 Provide common codes so that other modules (language-note-server & language-note-client) could be reuse.

 ## III.
 Technologies stack
 The used technologies of each module will be described in each module's README.md

+## Quick note for future ideas
+<b>Speaking practice</b>: Recognize voice, use it to control games.